epessina/polimi-GIS-2018/README.md

 1. Install the last version of [Node.js](https://nodejs.org/it/)
 2. Clone this repository
-3. Inside the directory where you have cloned the repository run `npm init`
+3. Inside the directory where you have cloned the repository run `npm install`
 4. To build the website run `npm start`